SSoledade/event-platform/README.md

 # Event Plataform

 Project carried out at Rocketseat's Ignite Lab event, in addition to the instructor's proposal, responsiveness was inserted into the pages.
+Some videos from their channel were used as an example of classes from the event.